webforj/webforj-documentation/docs/getting_started/configuration.md

 ### Default Class

-It is possible to configure the Webforj to automatically load an application from the list of available applications that extend the `App` class.
+It is possible to configure the webforJ to automatically load an application from the list of available applications that extend the `App` class.

 #### Editing the BBj config file
 The second option is to open your config.bbx file, and set the classname within the file itself.
 This file is found in the cfg directory of your BBj installation, `C:\bbx\cfg\config.bbx` for example.
 To do so, add the following line and replace <b>your.class.name.here</b> with the full classname as it appears on the list of classes: